Entanglement and chaos near critical point in strongly coupled gauge theory: Holographic Logarithmic Negativity for bipartite systems

 \subsection{Holographic Logarithmic Negativity for Bipartite Systems at High Temperature}

-In the high-temperature regime, the turning point $z_{t_2}$ of the extremal surface, representing the area $\mathcal{A}A$, converges close to the black hole horizon.
-This convergence is characterized by the condition $z{t_2}\sim z_h$, as illustrated in fig. \ref{bpht}.
-Consequently, we can employ the same methodology to calculate the area of the extremal surface corresponding to subsystem $A$ as we did for $\mathcal{A}{B_1}$ and $\mathcal{A}{A \cup B_1}$ in the preceding section.
+In the high-temperature regime, the turning point $z_{t_2}$ approaches to the black hole horizon, $z_{t_2}\sim z_h$( see fig. \ref{bpht}).
+Following the similar procedure as discussed in the previous section \ref{subsec:sec5.1}, we can calculate the area of the extremal surfaces corresponding to the subsystem A. It is worth noting that, these surfaces extend into the vicinity of the black hole horizon, both at low and high temperatures.
+This behavior is a consequence of the limit $B \to A^c$, or equivalently, $L \to \infty$.